 Here is our list of shoulder exercises to create a bodybuilding workout:

-Rear Delt Row
+1. Rear Delt Row

 Understand that rowing exercises don’t simply target the “back” but also the rear delts.
 Rowing twice or even three times as hard as you press is essential for maintaining healthy shoulders.

 You can use this exercise to increase your strength in the lower back area to help you with golf, tennis, rowing, and weightlifting.
 It can also help improve your posture and the overall appearance of your back.

-Half-kneeling Archer Row
+2. Half-kneeling Archer Row

 This half-kneeling archer row is crucial for athletic performance in all sports; you can’t display optimal power if your midsection isn’t stable enough to transfer force from your lower body to your upper body.
 The half-kneeling archer row is excellent for strength, hypertrophy, and mobility.
-It will assist you in building up those serratus anterior muscles along the side of your ribcage, which will help improve your posture and overall aesthetics.
+In addition, it will assist you in building up those serratus anterior muscles along the side of your ribcage, which will help improve your posture and overall aesthetics.

-Additionally, the rear delt row is an excellent exercise for developing rotational power in the shoulder joint – an attribute that is essential for athletes who participate in sports that require powerful throwing or swinging motions.
+Additionally, the rear delt row is an excellent exercise for developing rotational power in the shoulder joint – an essential attribute for athletes who participate in sports that require powerful throwing or swinging motions.

-Rear Delt Fly
+3. Rear Delt Fly

-This exercise targets the rear deltoids, which are the muscles that make up the back of your shoulder.
+This exercise targets the rear deltoids, the muscles that make up the back of your shoulder.
 Strengthening these muscles can help improve overall shoulder function and stability.
 In addition, developing solid posterior deltoids can help enhance your appearance by creating a more balanced and symmetrical physique.

 This exercise can also help to improve posture.
 Weak rear deltoids are often associated with bad posture, called kyphosis.
 When your shoulders hunch forward, it’s impossible to maintain good form in everyday life and weightlifting exercises.
 Also, this can cause chronic back pain and other problems.
 Strengthening the rear deltoids can help correct bad posture and reduce the risk of back pain.

-Bent-over Reverse Fly
+4. Bent-over Reverse Fly

 This variation of the lateral raise will engage your shoulders and back simultaneously.
 The posterior deltoid is well-served by this exercise.
 It also helps improve posture and core stability.
 The bent-over reverse fly is a relatively low-risk exercise, suitable for beginners.

 The bent-over reverse fly is similar to the reverse dumbbell fly.
 But the main difference between a reverse dumbbell fly and a bent-over reverse fly is that you are bending down, so your back is more horizontal than vertical when performing a bent-over reverse fly.
 Thus this applies continuous pressure on the shoulder during the lift’s concentric, eccentric, and isometric portions, eliminating the cheating many do to get in an extra rep.

 It is essential to perform the lifts correctly than perform more of them.
-Thus the bent-over reverse fly guarantees you better form and more developed posterior deltoid muscles.
+Thus the bent-over reverse fly guarantees better form and more developed posterior deltoid muscles.

-Dumbbell Side Lateral Raise
+5. Dumbbell Side Lateral Raise

-Dumbbell Shoulder Press
+6. Dumbbell Shoulder Press

 The dumbbell shoulder press is an excellent exercise for overall shoulder development.
-It works the front, middle and rear deltoid and the triceps.
+It works the front, middle and rear deltoid, and the triceps.
 It is also an excellent exercise for developing core strength.
 You can perform the dumbbell shoulder press seated or standing.

 When performing the exercise seated, keep your back pressed firmly against the back of the bench.
 When performing the exercise, keep your core engaged in helping maintain balance.
-The dumbbells shoulder press improves shoulder strength and stability, joint range of motion, posture, athletic performance, and muscle mass and definition.
+The dumbbell shoulder press improves shoulder strength and stability, joint range of motion, posture, athletic performance, and muscle mass and definition.